-The PHA must give the family an oral briefing and provide the family with a briefing packet containing written information about the program.
-Families may be briefed individually or in groups.
+Prior to issuance of voucher, the PHA must give the family an oral briefing and provide the family with a briefing packet containing written information about the program.
+Families may be briefed in individual face-to-face meetings, through group briefing sessions, or via remote briefing sessions.
 At the briefing, the PHA must ensure effective communication in accordance with Section 504 requirements (Section 504 of the Rehabilitation Act of 1973), and ensure that the briefing site is accessible to individuals with disabilities.
 For a more thorough discussion of accessibility requirements, refer to Chapter 2.